thesilverwolfx/CTF-writeups/FortID_CTF_2025/days_of_yore/writeup.md

 # FortID CTF 2025/ Crypto - Days of yore
-Writeup for the Challenge `Days of yore` cryptography category in FortID CTF 2025 playing with THEM?!
+Writeup for the Challenge `Days of yore` cryptography category in FortID CTF 2025 playing with THEM?!.
+Well, I won't call it a hard chall but still only 11 people could do it and I didn't see any writeups so I decided to write one (this is my first writeup ever).

 ***